pmoorman/growthcasts/collections/_course/module5.md

 small_heading:  Module 5
 heading: Retention
 underline: true
-desc: Close Your Growth Loop, Unleash 'Engineered Virality'...
+desc: Close Your Growth Loop — Unleash Engineered Virality...
 image: module7.png

 steps:
 - Close Your Growth Loops: >
-    Strong onboarding allows you to close your growth loops <i>efficiently</i>.
-Increase retention, LTV & CAC allowance.
-The backbone of growth!
+    Retention &amp; onboarding close out your growth loops efficiently.
+They are the backbone of stable, durable growth.
 - Build an Ambassadors Army: >
-    Email, NUX, and five more strategies.
-All play neatly into the “Magic Moments Map” frame- work, and allow for swift & simple execution.
+    In the end, growth relies on turning cold leads into happy power users.
+To strengthen retention is to strengthen growth.
 - Increase Profits & Unlock Scale: >
-    In the end, every growth model relies on turning cold leads into happy power users.
-Strengthen retention, and strengthen growth.
+     Learn simple frameworks like the “Magic Moments Map” for swift & simple execution of both onboarding &amp; retention strategies.

 core:
 - Core Content: 7 videos, 74 min